massif-01/RM-01-Developer-Guide/RM-01 Developer Guide.md

 Default Username: rm01
 Default Password: rm01 (factory preset, for initial login only)
 ```

+**Pre-installed:**

+The Application Module has **Open WebUI** pre-installed on port `80` to facilitate simple model debugging and conversational work.
+Users can access it by navigating to `10.10.99.99` in their web browser.

 **Security Notice:**
 To ensure system security, immediately use the `passwd` command to change the default password after the first SSH login.
 The default password is only for initial configuration and must not be used in production or deployment environments.